fahad-zakir/wdi-project-3---React-Node.js-Expres/README.md

 ## Project Description
 Don't forget those gifts you wanted for your loved ones with this app.
-Make a list of gifts for anyone.
-Just create a username and start making your list!
+Make a list of gifts by creating a username and start making your list!

 # Trello Board Link
 https://trello.com/b/SiVj4YCz/gifts-wishlists